codevonnie/fourthyearproject/README.md

 * Download the Source Code into a local folder
 * Install [Nodejs](https://nodejs.org/en/)
-* Open the folder in your favorite Text Editor, We Used [Visual Studio Code](https://code.visualstudio.com/download))
+* Open the folder in your favorite Text Editor, we used [Visual Studio Code](https://code.visualstudio.com/download))
 * Open up the Integrated Terminal on VS Code.
 * CD into the Projects Directory if not already there.
 * Run the following command to run the server locally.